Disregarded persons

 A property occupied only by people under 18 years old is exempt from Council Tax.
 Evidence will need to be supplied to confirm their ages.

 Disregarded persons are not included when counting adults in a residence.
 Even if a property has more than two adults, a discount of 25% or 50% may still apply.
-If two adults live at the property who are not disregarded, the full Council Tax bill must be paid.
+If 2 adults live at the property who are not disregarded, the full Council Tax bill must be paid.

 How to apply